Car Accidents

 As more cities and states undertake major infrastructure projects, construction zones have become a regular part of our daily commutes.
 Whether you’re traveling on local streets or highways, understanding how to drive safely through these areas can help protect both you and the dedicated workers who maintain our roadways.

-This comprehensive guide will walk you through everything you need to know about avoiding car crashes in work zones, from recognizing common hazards to handling specific challenges like nighttime driving and sudden pattern changes.
+This comprehensive guide will walk you through everything you need to know about avoiding car crashes in work zones, from recognizing common hazards to handling specific challenges like nighttime driving and sudden traffic pattern changes.
 Plus, what steps to take if you’re involved in a work zone accident.

 If you or a loved one has been injured in a construction zone vehicle accident, […]